greenriver/hmis-warehouse/docs/rails_6_update_notes.md

 In other words, Zeitwerk will camelize filenames and expect the file to have the constant it is looking for.
 Therefore, if a file is called `hud` but the module defined is `HUD` in all caps, Zeitwerk would not pick this up, since `"hud".camelize` gives `Hud` instead.
 This was also a problem for files in our project with `coc` in the name, like `project_coc`, since `"project_coc".camelize` gives `ProjectCoC`, while the module defined is `ProjectCoc`, with the last c having different cases.

 The fix for this of course is to simply rename the files to match the module/constant name, though if this doesn't look right aesthetically then an alternative would be to rename all occurences of the module/constant name in the project to match the camelized filename instead.

+It's also good to note that a `bin/rails zeitwerk:check` task is provided, that would help with the process of searching for violating files.